disorn-inc/ROS-melodic-python3-Opencv-4.1.1-CUDA/README.md

 Any changes are allowed.
 See you at **pull requests** and **issues**!

 # Installation
-**Note**: *We only have installtion for ubuntu and other ROS adapted linux distros.
+**Note**: *We only have installtion for ubuntu and other ROS accepted linux distros.
 Sorry for Windows.
 We're happy you can make           a windows version at pull requests!*

 ```bash
 git clone https://github.com/rootadminwalker/ROS-melodic-python3.git